tomjaguarpaw/blog.poisson.chat/posts/2020-11-23-hs-to-coq-containers-sequence.md

 # The second argument of f is decreasing
 ```

-Another solution is to fix the name generation to be more predictable.
+Another potential solution is to fix the name generation to be more predictable.
 The arguments of top-level functions are numbered sequentially `arg_1__`,
 `arg_2__`, etc., which may be fine, but local functions just keep counting from
 wherever that left off (going up to `arg_38__` in one case).
 Maybe they should